Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 Open an `SFTP` session to your Node (VPS).
 In relation to previous documentation regarding `ssh` connections, the `sftp` command is **exactly** the same as the `ssh` command used to  connect.
 The only difference is the first word in the command.

 :::success Reminder
 You can remind yourself what your SSH identity key file name is by reviewing your `~/.ssh` directory.
+If the following 👇 command does not reveal your `ssh key identity files`, you may need to check your default home directory, or you will need to remember where you saved your `SSH key pair` when you originally created your Node.
 <MacWindow>
 constellation@MacBook ~ % ls -l ~/.ssh<br />
 total 64<br />